Spend time beekeeping with your kids.

-Pictured: Husband (Chris) and Daughter (Hannah) suiting up for beekeeping
+Pictured: Husband (Chris) and Daughter (Liadan) suiting up for beekeeping

 A few years ago, my daughter Hannah, started to take interest in beekeeping and decided to take it as a 4-H project.
 Since I have been beekeeping for so long, I could answer most of her questions.
 BUT, as you know…kids think of questions to ask, mostly tiny details, we adults don’t think of asking.
 As the questions started pouring in, I had to do more research and strengthen my knowledge.
 Beekeeping with kids became more of a learning experience than a teaching experience.
 I was excited to delve in to the many resources available about honeybees and learn as much as I could.